ppy/osu-wiki/wiki/Skinning/osu!/en.md

 - Ignored if `sliderb.png` is skinned.
   - Beatmap skinnable if the player skin does not have `sliderb.png` is skinned.
 - Tinted black.
-- This is the background layer of the default slider ball.
+- This element is the background layer of the default slider ball.

 ---